 Ryan Walters is an attorney, planner, and city councilmember in the island community of Anacortes, Washington, which five generations of his family have called home.

 Ryan started his legal career as a civil deputy prosecutor for Skagit County.
 For nearly a decade, he advised the the County Planning Department, Planning Commission, and County Commissioners on land use issues, and the County Public Works Department and Farmland Legacy Program on natural resource issues.
-On assignment to the criminal division, he prosecuted involuntary treatment act hearings and a variety of misdemeanors and gross misdemeanors.
-Skagit County played a leading role in development of the statewide Voluntary Stewardship Program for agricultural areas and Ryan led the County's enrollment in that program, resolving more than a decade of non-compliance with the state Growth Management Act.
+Skagit County played a leading role in development of the statewide Voluntary Stewardship Program for agricultural areas and Ryan led the County's enrollment in that program, resolving more than a decade of litigation and non-compliance with the state Growth Management Act.
+He managed a number of other civil matters, including contracts, public records, and involuntary treatment act hearings.
+On assignment to the criminal division, he prosecuted a variety of misdemeanors and gross misdemeanors.

-Ryan later served as assistant director of the Skagit County Planning Department, delivering the 2016 update of the County's Comprehensive Plan on time and under budget, modernizing department processes, and launching an effort to standardize and streamline the County permit process.
+Ryan later served as assistant director of the Skagit County Planning Department, responsible for a 30-person department and for modernizing department processes and launching an effort to standardize and streamline the County permit process.

 Ryan's current practice as a private attorney continues his assistance to local governments and the state Department of Commerce.
 The flexibility of this work allows him to devote more time to the City of Anacortes, where he's served on the City Council since 2012.